SEARCH RFS:

 Bottom line, if you are looking to get restorative or sleep benefits (which are 90% of the benefits) from the glycine try it before bed.
 If you are looking for insulin support, try taking it in the morning.

-Foods that naturally have glycine?
+What foods naturally have glycine?

-Bone broth will be your best bet if you are looking for a one and done solution.
+Bone broth will be your best bet if you are looking for a one-and-done solution.
 It will have the highest amount of glycine per serving and is also delicious.

 If you don’t like or don’t have access to bone broth, you can also find glycine in complete sources of protein such as red meat, dairy products, poultry, eggs, and fish.
 If you are looking to stay away from animal products, beans, lentils, nuts, and seeds also contain glycine.